 I have emailed David Renton, challenging him to debate the conclusions in his book, but for some reason he hasn’t responded!
-You could try reminding him on [email protected] or [email protected] please be polite.
+You could try reminding him on [email protected] or [email protected]

 Blaming the Victims of Racism & Exonerating their Perpetrators